The Message to Market Fit Matrix for Manufacturing Buyers

 The result?
 Your CPMs are higher than they should be because Meta's algorithm sees poor engagement.
 Your CTR is mediocre because half your audience isn't ready for your message.
 And your conversion rate suffers because the people who do click aren't getting what they need.

-I had a call last month with a shop running Meta ads to a broad manufacturing audience.
+We had a call last month with an industrial equipment manufacturer running Meta ads to a broad manufacturing audience.
 Same video to everyone.
 Generic message about capabilities and quality.

 CPM: $42.
 CTR: 0.8%.
 Cost per lead: $187.